 Backlinks are vital because they help with rankings and building authority.
 Our affordable Link Building services & Custom Outreach service is where we build high-quality backlinks from other websites back to your store, which is crucial for eCommerce growth.

-Before we start an SEO campaign, many white hat Shopify SEO strategies the Dynamics Tech team can choose from, depending on your Shopify eCommerce SEO needs, issues, and budget.
-We’ll develop a winning short & long-term strategy which is the best way and right for you.
+Before starting an SEO campaign, many white hat Shopify SEO strategies before beginning an SEO campaign, depending on your Shopify eCommerce SEO needs, issues, and budget.
+We’ll develop a winning short & long-term strategy, which is the best way and right for you.

-We use analytics, user feedback, email marketing and user on-page tracking to improve digital marketing spend, return on investment, and increase sales conversation rate performance on your store.
+We use analytics, user feedback, email marketing, and user on-page tracking to improve digital marketing spend, return on investment, lower bounce rate, and increase sales conversation rate performance on your store.
 We take time to tweak, refine, and strengthen your website’s UX, specifically designed to encourage existing visitors to take action, checkout or get in touch.

-As an independent Shopify SEO company, technology and digital marketing company, let’s send you an overview audit then have a chat to understand a bit more about your business needs.
+As an independent Shopify SEO company, technology and digital marketing company, let’s send you an overview audit, then have a chat to understand more about your online business needs.

-SEO allows you to generate a massive amount of awareness online as people search for words and topics related to your products and niche.
-With that awareness, you can get them to visit your Shopify site, engage and start their sales journey to become customers.
+SEO allows you to generate massive awareness online as people search for words and topics related to your products and niche.
+With that awareness, you can get them to visit your Shopify site, engage and start their ecommerce sales journey to become customers.

-Below are answers to the most often asked questions about Shopify SEO.
+Below are answers to the most frequently asked questions about Shopify SEO.

-SEO stands for Search Engine Optimisation, and SEO is the practice of ranking a website on search engines to increase its content visibility when users search-relevant keywords and queries.
+SEO stands for Search Engine Optimisation.
+SEO is the practice of ranking a website on search engines to increase its content online visibility when users search relevant keywords and queries.

 As you improve your site with various keywords, images, videos, and technical improvements.
-Then add more relevant web pages and topics, plus develop your supporting business entities (social media profiles, citations, links, GMB, brand awareness, trust, authority), and you’ll see an increase in the organic traffic the site receives.
+Then add more relevant web pages and topics, plus develop your supporting business entities (social media profiles, citations, backlinks, inbound links, GMB, brand awareness, trust, authority).
+You’ll see an increase in organic traffic the site receives.
 Organic search traffic is a term used to describe visitors from the search engines’ natural listings rather than paid ads.

 Speak to our Shopify SEO experts if you have more questions.